 It really doesn't matter what the latest buzzword is surrounding the mobile world.
 What does matter is what your company needs and additionally, what your consumers need.
 Write this down so it is clear what you are striving for.

 Think about the apps that you use and why your use them.
 Then consider your company.
-If you are the owner of a small accountancy firm that deals with confidential information and customers one-to-one, then you probably don’t have any use for an app.
-If you are a restaurant chain with 120 restaurants, hiring a mobile app development company is probably a good idea.
+If you are the owner of a small accountancy firm that deals with confidential information and customers one-to-one, then you probably don't have any use for an app.
+If you are a restaurant chain with 120 restaurants, hiring a company for mobile app development in Dubai is probably a good idea.

 Another element to consider is whether you have a login on your website?
 If you do, an app may be ideal because it will vastly improve the user experience in mobile.